 The Hall of Fame: My CIA Connection

 Nothing I have done to date has ever appeared to be particularly challenging or hard; it has just seemed fun.
 And what a great privilege that has been.
 But, I am reminded, or perhaps I am reminding myself that maybe it is time to put aside the childish toys and now really essay to accomplish something of real significance, of some gravitas.
-In fact, certainly, this is what I must do.4 And yet, moving forward, it is very likely that without some sense of play, my efforts will likely come off as pretentiously as those of some of my colleagues that I occasionally needle.
+In fact, certainly, this is what I must do. (( I am absolutely bound and determined to plant our new site in San Juan Bautista and attempt to produce a real vin de terroir.))
+And yet, moving forward, it is very likely that without some sense of play, my efforts will likely come off as pretentiously as those of some of my colleagues that I occasionally needle.
 Maybe this the essential challenge of life itself – to live life with a certain grace and ease, not letting the all too real challenges and possibilities of failure discourage you from getting into the game.
 I am trying very hard to redefine success.
 It will certainly not be a function of receiving an impressively high point score from an influential critic on a new wine made at San Juan Bautista.
-Neither will it be the irrefutable discovery of terroir in the aforesaid vineyard, nor even finding that it will be possible to farm the whole plantation with no supplementary irrigation.5 It is difficult to imagine a life that is not spent running from airport to airport, a life without endless conference calls, meetings with bankers, wine writers and candlestick makers.
-A life spent, being present in the vineyard,6 learning how to see, and at least most of the time, being able to indulge one’s sincere curiosity, is about as close to bliss as I, for one, can possibly imagine.
+Neither will it be the irrefutable discovery of terroir in the aforesaid vineyard, nor even finding that it will be possible to farm the whole plantation with no supplementary irrigation. (( We’ve been told by “experts” that this is just not possible – all the more reason for wishing to pursue the course amain.))
+It is difficult to imagine a life that is not spent running from airport to airport, a life without endless conference calls, meetings with bankers, wine writers and candlestick makers.
+A life spent, being present in the vineyard, ((With a good sunscreen, of an SPF value of 45 or higher. )) learning how to see, and at least most of the time, being able to indulge one’s sincere curiosity, is about as close to bliss as I, for one, can possibly imagine.